 if I’d had an experienced guide.

 Then when I was 47 I joined a meditation group, and I intuitively knew I was in the right place.
-In the 24 years since then I gradually changed my life.
+In the 24 years since then, with serious daily meditation I gradually changed my life.
 Slowly I was able to gain control of my thoughts.
 And because our thoughts create our feelings and emotions, I learned to feel good about myself.
 My understanding of myself, of other people and of how the world works increased dramatically.
+Things that used to be complicated and confusing became simple and clear.

-The most important thing I learned in the last few years is that I have a natural aptitude for coaching.
-I’m very good at supporting people to feel better about themselves, find their personal power, and make their life any way they want it to be.
-Book an appointment now for a free “End Anxiety Now” coaching session.
+The most important thing I learned is that I have a natural aptitude for coaching.
+I’m very good at supporting people to feel better about themselves, find their personal power, and make their life any way they want it.
+Contact me for more information.

 I look forward to hearing your story,